OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Boot-from-External-Storage.md

 ### Important Warnings

+This is process that modifies how the Omega stores its files, so please keep these warnings in mind before and after you're done.

+**Before you continue, make sure all of your user code and binaries on the Omega are backed up somewhere!**

+#### Updating or Reflashing Firmware

-Updating or reflashing the firmware will undo this process.
+Updating or reflashing the firmware will undo the pivot-overlay process.

-* All user-created files will be deleted. (this is a normal part of updating firmware)
+* The filesystem will be reverted to a fresh state and all user-created files will be deleted. (this is a normal part of the firmware update)
-* The filesystem will return to residing only on the Omega's onboard flash storage.
+* **The filesystem will return to residing only on the Omega's onboard flash storage.**

+#### Booting Without the Storage Device Connected

+**Caution:** If you power on the Omega without the storage device connected, the following will be unavailable or reset to default as they would have only been stored on the device:

+* User-created files
+* User-installed packages (eg. Python)
+* Software settings stored outside of `/etc`

+The filesystem will revert to a "fresh" state with only the default files and folders available.
+However, all of the above items will be accessible again once you reboot the Omega with the storage device connected!

 <!-- // remember to include the important caveats:
 //  - updating the firmware might affect this (test this out and see what the outcome is) -->
 <!-- //  - when the usb storage is removed, the omega will boot from the onboard flash and all of the filesystem changes made on the usb storage device will not be transferred (test this as well to find out exactly what happens) -->

-And as always, **make sure your Omega has the latest firmware.**

-**Before you continue, make sure all of your user code and binaries on the Omega are backed up somewhere!**

 ### Format Your Storage Device to `ext4`